Audio Engineering and Sound Production Alumni Chris Wiseman shares his opinion on the amount of work available in the Audio Industry.

 Besides, who wants a job anyway?

-Find out more about studying Audio Engineering and Sound Production.
+To learn more about studying Audio Engineering and Sound Production, click here.